 We will be taking a formal picture of the BSPGHAN assembly on Thursday 26th which will form part of the gift package, so we’re really looking for as much tartan as possible on display.
 Kilts4U have agreed hotel delivery on 25th Jan onward and collection on 27th as part of these hire-prices.
 For those that this is a intrepid departure rest assured, that Kilts4U, Andy and the Richards will be on hand to guide everyone through the kilt wearing experience.

 So all you have to do is contact SSPGHAN administrator Karen Fraser; email@example.com who will arrange to take £10 deposit and make order for you by December 21st (kilt hire choices and measurements will be dealt with discretion.)

 We encourage you all to say ‘Aye’ to this venture.

 30th Anniversary of BSPGHAN: 31st Annual Meeting 25th to 27th January 2017

 On behalf of the Glasgow team and BSPGHAN Council, I'd like to invite you to attend the 31st annual meeting of our society in January 2017.
 The meeting encompasses the full range of paediatric gastroenterology, hepatology and nutrition with specific foci of IBD, nutrition and microbiome.
 In addition, we will offer up the best of contemporary Scottish hospitality as well as guaranteed traditional haggis, whisky, ceilidh, Mackintosh and Burns to complement the educational programme.

-The 2017 meeting will be from Wednesday 25th January to Friday 27th January 2017, at the Double Tree by Hilton Hotel (formerly Thistle Hotel) in Glasgow.
-Please click here to view 2017 Programme at a Glance.
+The meeting will be held at the Double Tree by Hilton Hotel (formerly Thistle Hotel) in Glasgow.
+The Final Programme is now available.

 Consultant Paediatric Gastroenterologist